 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+Doing as much as possible to keep your home’s energy efficiency levels high is a given.
+When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

 Inside your home

 First, you’ll want to inspect your windows and doors.
 If they shake easily or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+Seal them with caulk or weather-stripping to eliminate the leak.